 You may have read that hagwons will give you a bonus of one month's salary when you go home.
 Note, this is not a yearly bonus, it's a severance bonus.
 It doesn't kick in until you've worked in the same job for a full year, and it doesn't pay off until you leave the job for good.
 After the first year, though, your bonus keeps building month by month.
 So if you leave after 18 months, your bonus amounts to a month and a half's worth of salary.

 There is in fact a Korean law that requires a severance bonus for all full time employees.
-There's also a catch.
-Make that three of them.
+There's also a catch, or rather three catches.

-Also, the Korean courts have ruled that if you aren't actually in the classroom for at least 40 hours a week, which is actually pretty rare for foreign hagwon teachers, you're not really full-time and thus you're not eligible for a severance bonus.
-Some hagwon directors apparently think that preparing lesson plans and grading papers isn't real work, and I guess the Korean legal system agrees.
+Also, the Korean courts have ruled that if you aren't actually in the classroom for at least 40 hours a week, you're not really full-time, and thus you're not eligible for a severance bonus.
+As it turns out, most foreign hagwon teachers are in the classroom around 30-35 hours a week.
+Funny how that works, eh?
+Hagwon directors apparently think that preparing lesson plans and grading papers isn't real work, and I guess the Korean legal system agrees.

 Finally, even if you teach an actual 40 hours per week, you can still miss out if your hagwon is very small.
 The law doesn't require businesses with fewer than six employees (including Koreans) to pay the bonus.